-If your dog’s ribs are showing, they’re too skinny.
+If your dog’s ribs are showing, they’re likely too skinny.

 If they have an oval shape when viewed from above, and has a clear belly when viewed from the side, they’re likely overweight.

 It depends.
 Yes, you can leave food out all day but do you want to?
-In general, we think it’s better to instill good habits and feed your dog 2-3 meals a day per their nutritional requirements because this will reduce the chances your dog will overeat.
+In general, we think it’s better to instill good habits and feed your dog 2-3 meals a day per their nutritional requirements because this will reduce the chances your dog will overeat and gain weight.

 Human Grade dog food, Dry dog food, or canned dog food can all be good choices.
 Where Human Grade being better than Dry dog food and Dry dog food being better than canned Wet dog food.